QuorumPrecision/meret_integration_software/README.md

 ## bap2_logger ##

-For connecting BAP2 to PC using USB as serial port and logging data into CSV file
+For connecting BAP2 to PC using USB as serial port and logging data into CSV file.
+No GUI.
+CLI only.

 ## tsi_to_data1_archive ##